Use cases

 Crop weeds detection (Green on Green) - PIX4Dfields

 PIX4Dfields supports green-on-green detection through high-resolution imagery and the Magic Tool.
-Follow this article to efficiently detect weeds within crop fields.
+Follow this article to detect weeds within crop fields efficiently.

 Introduction